TrailsofGold/whitepaper/docs/tokenomics/pgld_token.md

 ## Minting

-All the PGLD supply is minted on launch day.
+All the PGLD supply is minted on launch day, but unlocked following a vesting schedule.

 ?> See [Token distribution](tokenomics/token_distribution) for more details.

 ## Usage

-PGLD is used for rewards.
+PGLD is used to reward players.

-Total maximum daily rewards amount is composed of :
+A share of the PGLD tokens are put in a reward pool contract following a vesting schedule (see [Token distribution](tokenomics/token_distribution)).

+PGLD go out of the reward pool when:
+- A treasure is found
+- A ship wreck is found

+PGLD go into the reward pool when:
-- PGLD daily minting :refer to the mint formula above.
+- New PGLD are unlocked from the vesting schedule
-- PGLD collected by ship and item sales: it depends on how much users buy items and ship on the app.
-- Previous days undistributed PGLD supply.
-- PGLD sold by users.
+- New ships are minted by players

-> TODO: explain formula here
+?> In a near futur, PGLD will be used to take more actions during the game.
+See [Future concepts](game_concept/future_concepts).